Analysis of a Reduced-Order Model for the Simulation of Elastic Geometric Zigzag-Spring Meta-Materials: Zigzag-Pattern Generation

-In this section we explain how we generate the complex patterns that we use as examples throughout our work.
-Our pattern generator is capable of creating regular tilings of either quads or hexagons containing zig-zag springs as edges that control the deformation behavior of the pattern.
-By extension, it is also possible to create triangular tilings by triangulation, but the lack of space within the triangles introduces additional space constraints for the design of the pattern, making them less suitable for our purpose.}
+In this section, we explain how we generate the complex patterns that we use as examples throughout our work.
+Our pattern generator is capable of creating regular tilings of either quads or hexagons containing zigzag springs as edges that control the deformation behavior of the pattern. {By extension, it is also possible to create triangular tilings by triangulation, but the reduced space within the triangles introduces additional space constraints for the design of the pattern, making them less suitable for our purpose.}

 For the remainder of this work, we will mostly focus on hexagonal tilings for a number of reasons.
 First, hexagons are one of only three polygon types that allow for regular tilings, the others being triangles and rectangles \cite{jiang}.
-Second, the even number of edges allows for a consistent orientation of the zig-zag springs---when traversing the edges of a hexagon, the middle peak of the zig-zag springs always alternates between pointing inward and outward on consecutive edges.
+Second, the even number of edges allows for a consistent orientation of the zigzag springs---when traversing the edges of a hexagon, the middle peak of the zigzag springs always alternates between pointing inward and outward on consecutive edges.
 Finally, from the perspective of meta-materials, a hexagonal pattern leads to isotropic material behavior \cite{schumacher}.
 While rectangles also have the second property, their meta-material behavior only shows a tetragonal symmetry.

 Our pattern generation process consists of two main steps, followed by an optional post-processing step.
 In the first step, we generate a regular tiling of polygons that serves as the coarse structure of the pattern.
 Then we transform the edges of the tiling to create the final pattern.
 Finally, we prepare the pattern for the simulation stage by removing potential causes for error and adjusting the resolution of the pattern.